Exciting facts about Raplamaa

 Mahtra war

-1858. year the Mahtra war was fought, where the servants of the Mahtra manor took action against the landlord due to a tenancy prohibited by law
+In 1858, the Mahtra War was fought, where the serfs of the Mahtra Manor took action against the landlord over a lease that was prohibited by law.

 1866 and 1889